SunflowerFuchs/CurseOfStrahdWriteup/session2.md

 The room didn't have much to offer other than an old book on the table.

-The next room seemed to be
+The next room seemed to be a sleeping chamber for some cultists who do some experiments here once in a while.
+We found a note book that detailed all the experiments they had done to this day.

 Back in the mimics room, the book on the table seemed to reach out to Roux.
 The sigils on it seemed to be related to Azimoth, but Roux broke free from it and threw it at the mimic, which promptly ate it.
 To everyones suprise, the mimic spontaneously started liquifying.